-Have your physician contact the manufacturer to receive permission from the manufacturer to administer the drug to you.
+Have your physician contact the manufacturer to obtain permission from the manufacturer to administer the drug to you.

 - If the manufacturer grants you permission to continue with expanded access, have your physician submit the paperwork to FDA to apply for expanded access.

-What You and Your Physician Can Expect After You Submit Your Expanded Access Application
+What My Physician and I Can Expect After My Physician Submits the Expanded Access Application

-The FDA will either allow the expanded access use to proceed or not allow it to proceed (put the application on clinical hold);
+- The FDA will either authorize the expanded access request or not allow it to proceed; however, the FDA authorizes over 99% of expanded access requests it receives.